guiaparicio/phpScanDirectory/README.md

 # phpScanDirectory
 PHP script that scans all files in a directory, identifying if there are chunks of text/code in each file, and capable of replacing or removing them.

+# Example of use:
+Search for files that contain malicious code chunks after a JS injection attack on your WordPress website